 The Four Courts

-It has a fine central block with an arched courtyard and end pavilion on either side.
-The portico is supported by six Corinthian columns and high above stand the statues of Moses, Justice, Mercy, Authority and Wisdom with copper domed colonnaded rotunda behind.
+The foundation stone for the Four Courts was laid by the Duke of Ruthland in 1786 and the first court session took place in 1796.
+This impressive building has a central block with an arched courtyard and end pavilion on either side.
+The portico is supported by six Corinthian columns and high above stand the statues of Moses, Justice, Mercy, Authority and Wisdom, with copper-domed colonnaded rotunda behind.

 During the Civil War in 1922 bombardment destroyed the historic building.
 The west wing of the building was obliterated in a huge explosion, destroying the Irish Public Record Office at the rear of the building.
 Nearly a thousand years of archives were destroyed by this explosion, the ensuing fire, and the water poured onto the fire.
 In 1932, a restored and remodeled Four Courts was opened.